 Can I repeat a course I’ve already completed at Cornell through another school?

 If you received a grade of F or W or WH for the course at Cornell, you may repeat it for credit elsewhere.
 Note that this will not raise your GPA or remove the original grade from your Cornell transcript.
 If you’ve passed the course (or an equivalent course) at Cornell, you will not receive additional credit for taking it again.

 Can I complete my Cornell degree by transferring credits from another institution?

-Yes, to a maximum of two course credits, provided your petitions are approved.
-Transfer students with fewer than 16 term credits at Cornell may not complete their degrees in this way.
+Yes, up to a maximum of two course credits, provided that your petitions are approved.
+Transfer students with fewer than 16 terms credits at Cornell may not complete their degree in this way.